Military Cold Injury Claims

 In order to pursue a claim for Hearing Loss, it is necessary that there was at least some period of your service that occurred after 1987.
 For instance, if you enlisted in 1986 and concluded your service in 1995, more than half of your service tenure would fall after 1987.
 In these circumstances, you could pursue a claim for your period of exposure from 1987 to 1995.

 The Royal British Legion recommends consulting a solicitor to make a civil claim for negligence.
-More details can be found here: Royal British Legion Support.
-This is where we come in.
-Our specialist team of veterans will discuss your claim with you to ensure your eligibility and help you proceed quickly and efficiently, after which we will recommend a specialist firm of solicitors that we feel have the appropriate skills and experience to represent you in your claim.
+Our team of veterans will discuss your claim with you to ensure your eligibility and help you proceed quickly and efficiently, after which we work with our partner law firm to represent you in your claim.

 You may be eligible to make a military injury claim if you served in the UK Armed Forces (including Gurkhas and Reservists).
 Unsafe training, poor equipment, or lack of proper protection are all grounds to make a claim.
-Claims should typically be made within three years of the injury or of becoming aware it was service-related.
-Receiving a war pension or AFCS award doesn’t prevent you from making a separate legal claim.

-No, you can still be in active service, a reserve, or retired.
-Making a claim should not negetively impact your relationship with your employer (the MoD).
+No, you can still be in active service or a reserve.
+Making a claim should not negatively impact your relationship with your employer.

 It is important to submit your enquiry with us as soon as you become aware of your eligibility to claim.